nishanths/zoom.js/README.md

 	paddingNarrow: number

 	// dismissScrollDelta defines the vertical scrolling threshold at which
-	// the zoomed image is automatically dismissed.
+	// the zoomed image is dismissed by user interaction.
 The value is the pixel
 	// difference between the original vertical scroll position and the
 	// subsequent vertical scroll positions.
 	dismissScrollDelta: number

 	// dismissTouchDelta defines the vertical touch movement threshold at
-	// which the zoomed image is automatically dismissed.
+	// which the zoomed image is dismissed by user interactoin.
 The value is the
 	// pixel difference between the initial vertical touch position and
 	// subsequent vertical touch movements.
 	dismissTouchDelta: number